 I thank the Deputy for the question.
-In April 2018 the Government announced plans for the establishment of 42 new schools in the next four years - 2019 to 2022, inclusive.
+In April 2018 the Government announced plans for the establishment of 42 new schools in the next four years, from 2019 to 2022, inclusive.
 The announcement follows nationwide demographic exercises carried out by my Department to assess future need for primary and post-primary schools across the country.
 While the announcement did not include a new post-primary school for Kilkenny city, although it does include a new 16 classroom primary school for Kilkenny to be established in September 2021, the requirement for new schools is being kept under ongoing review and, in particular, will have regard to the increased roll-out of housing provision as outlined in Project Ireland 2040.

 Officials from my Department recently met personnel from Kilkenny County Council when the council’s plans for housing in the Kilkenny area in the coming years were outlined.
 Further engagement is planned in that regard.